aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/fabric-variables-mpls.md

-# Fabric Variables for mpls Design
+# Fabric Variables for MPLS Design

-- The mpls design supports any fabric variables already supported by l3ls-evpn, barring the exceptions outlined in this document.
+- The MPLS design supports any fabric variables already supported by l3ls-evpn, barring the exceptions outlined in this document.
-- The mpls design additionally supports several new fabric variables that are outlined in this document.
+- The MPLS design additionally supports several new fabric variables that are outlined in this document.
 - The fabric underlay and overlay topology variables, define the elements related to build the L3 Leaf and Spine fabric.
 - The following underlay routing protocols are supported:
   - ISIS-SR.